Parul-Mann/AR-Filters/README.md

 ## Environment Category Filter
 - Made in SparkAR Studio using person segmentation, camera detected background and 2D text overlay.
 - Inbuilt assets of SparkAR Studio used.
-- Published on Instagram and Facebook for both sharing option.
+- Published on Instagram and Facebook for sharing option.
 - Made to spread awareness about the 15th SDG, Life on Land.
 - Wings of the Monarch Butterfly, which is endangered, added to a person with a message to promote sustainable use of terrestrial ecosystems and halt biodiversity loss.